 Triangulation is an administrative easement to allow the single market to operate where goods are supplied to one customer in another Member State, but are immediately supplied to another customer in another Member State.
 Without this easement it would be required to register for VAT in the Member State of the first customer.
 Triangulation is not available to businesses that are not established in the EU.
 It is assumed that following exit from the EU, the UK supplier will be required to register in each country where supplies are made.
 This could cause a significant increase in administrative burdens.
 It will not impact businesses that sell goods into the EU and the customer takes possession of the goods.
 It will only be an issue where goods are sold on to another customer, or goods are diverted from a previous sale to a second customer.

 Cross-border supplies of services

 How will VAT be accounted for on services supplied into the EU?

-Overseas suppliers (those not in the EU) of e-services and electronic services are required to account for VAT on supplies made to consumers using an electronic form — the Mini One Stop Shop (MOSS).
+Overseas suppliers (those not in the EU) of e-services and electronic services are required to account for VAT on supplies made to consumers using an electronic form.
 VAT needs to be accounted for on where the supplies are made.
 Suppliers of other services may be required to register for VAT in the EU Member State where the supplies are made.
-Where services are supplied to businesses into the EU would usually be accounted for by the customer using a reverse charge; this relieves the supplier from accounting for VAT in the Member State where the supply is made.
+Where services are supplied to businesses into the EU, the VAT can usually be accounted for by the customer by using a reverse charge; this relieves the supplier from accounting for VAT in the Member State where the supply is made.